-The sensor on Razer DeathAdder V2 can go up to a DPI of 20,000.
+The sensor on Razer DeathAdder V2 can go up to a DPI of 20,000, thus making it the Best Highest DPI Gaming Mouse Under $100.
 This is incredible DPI in this class of the best gaming mice under 100.
 It tracks up to 650 inches per second which is a swift movement for a gaming mouse.
 Besides that, the resolution accuracy is at par with a resolution accuracy of 99.4%.
 Although these stats look fascinating on paper, you can often use the full potential of 20,000 DPI.
 Therefore, in normal gaming and office work, you won’t notice much difference in performance.

 Compared to the Elite version, the performance looks promising compared to Elite version as its sensor worked flawlessly and felt snappy.
 The smooth and lag-free movements on an ordinary surface vs. mouse pad seem pretty outstanding as they adapt well on all surfaces.
 You can glide the mouse over any surface due to its PFTE feet.
 Besides that, the mouse button on the left and right seems sturdy when clicking straight and feels flimsy when pressing sideways.
 However, this minor gap seems not worth getting attention in front of a sturdy build and excellently finished body.